GASP-UFRGS/LHE-Proton-Writer/README.md

 > python3 LHE-Proton-Writer.py <path of .lhe file> <generator of origin> <pileup:True/False> <IDs>

-IDs: PDG ID of particle(s) related to the colorless mediator(s) - can be assymetric like Pomeron-Photon.
+IDs: PDG ID of particle(s) related to the colorless mediator(s) - can be asymmetric like Pomeron-Photon.